-Written notification of existing resources available for victims within the institution are provided by the Office for Civil Rights & Title IX.
+Written notification of existing resources available for victims within the institution are provided by the Office of Institutional Equity.

-The RSVP (Relationship and Sexual Violence Prevention) Center and the MU Office for Civil Rights & Title IX are available to assist any student or employee free of charge and will help them consider their options and navigate through any resources or recourse they elect to pursue.
+The RSVP (Relationship and Sexual Violence Prevention) Center and the MU Office of Institutional Equity are available to assist any student or employee free of charge and will help them consider their options and navigate through any resources or recourse they elect to pursue.
 A victim does not need to make a formal report to law enforcement to access these resources.
 Services available are counseling, health, mental health, victim advocacy, legal assistance, visa & immigration assistance, and student financial aid.